Reactive-Network/reactive-smart-contract-demos/src/demos/erc721-ownership/README.md

-# ERC721 Ownership Demo
+# ERC-721 Ownership Demo

-This simple demo monitors token ownership changes on all ERC721 contracts, and provides this information on request.
+This demo monitors token ownership changes on all ERC-721 contracts and provides this information upon request.

-## Deployment for testing
+## Deployment & Testing

 You will need the following environment variables configured appropriately to follow this script: